haskell/ghcup-hs/docs/dev.md

 7. Upload the final `ghcup-<ver>.yaml` (and a detached GPG sig of it) to `webhost.haskell.org/ghcup/data/` (for yaml versions <= 0.0.6) as well as [https://github.com/haskell/ghcup-metadata](https://github.com/haskell/ghcup-metadata) (for all versions).

+8. Update version in `scripts/bootstrap/bootstrap-haskell` (`ghver` variable at the top of the script)

-8. Upload `bootstrap-haskell` and `bootstrap-haskell.ps1` to `webhost.haskell.org/ghcup/sh/`
+9. Upload `scripts/bootstrap/bootstrap-haskell` and `scripts/bootstrap/bootstrap-haskell.ps1` to `webhost.haskell.org/ghcup/sh/`

-9. Update the top-level ghcup symlinks at `downloads.haskell.org/~ghcup`
+10. Update the top-level ghcup symlinks at `downloads.haskell.org/~ghcup` (see `scripts/update-sftp.sh`)

-10. Post on reddit/discourse/etc. and collect rewards
+11. Post on reddit/discourse/etc. and collect rewards

 # Documentation